 Learn more about Spouse Employment opportunities and programs.

-Spouse and Dependents Education Assistance Program
+Dependents Education Assistance Program

-The Spouse and Dependents' Educational Assistance (DEA) program provides education and training opportunities to eligible dependents of certain veterans.
+The Dependents' Educational Assistance (DEA) program provides education and training opportunities to eligible dependents of certain veterans.
 The program offers up to 45 months of education benefits.
 These benefits may be used for degree and certificate programs, apprenticeship, and on-the-job training.
 If you are a spouse, you may take a correspondence course.
 Remedial, deficiency, and refresher courses may be approved under certain circumstances.

 Marine GySgt John D. Fry Scholarship Program